 At 11 p.m. a little Latino boy walks out of the darkness of the beach over to the hotel and tries to sell some of his mom’s tamales.
 He’s from what once was a beach-side town, born and raised there, and probably has to go to school tomorrow morning.
-The little boy approaches 62-year-old man from the US, sitting at the bar next to the “no loitering” sign.
-The man looks down on the boy while he repeats the options of his merchandise by heart, obviously bored.
-Twenty pesos a piece.
-The man doesn’t even look into the boy’s eyes as he looks down and proceeds to ignore him.
-Not much later the boy is kicked out by the also Latino staff of the hotel.
-They know each other, because most people know each other around town.
-The man continues to sip on his tequila sunrise without putting much thought in what had just happened.
+School is the best-case scenario.
+The little boy approaches a 62-year-old man from the US, sitting at the bar next to the NO LOITERING sign.
+The man looks down on the boy while the young’un repeats the options of his merchandise by heart, terribly bored.
+Twenty pesos apiece.
+The man doesn’t make eye-contact with the kid as he looks down and proceeds to ignore him in the way high school bullies say to each other “What was that?
+Did you hear anything?
+I didn’t think so either.”

-But you, my friend, are leaving next week back to your own continent to show the photos you’ve taken with your camera that costs more than a local person’s house to your grandma who grew up in different times.
-You go and go back because you can, because you know you won’t be able to survive a day in the reality of living in Paradise.
+But you, my friend, are leaving next week back to your own continent.
+There you can show the photos you’ve taken with your camera that costs more than a local person’s house—perhaps to your grandma who grew up in different times.
+You go and go back to paradise because you can.
+Because you know you won’t be able to survive a day in the reality of living in Paradise.